Deadline extended for the 2021 CRN Impact Awards

 The deadline for the 2021 CRN Impact Awards has been extended till 14 July due to popular demand.

-The CRN IMpact Awards celebrates the best technology deployments in Australia from the past year, highlighting projects which have made meaningful contributions to customers.
+The CRN Impact Awards celebrate the best technology deployments in Australia from the past year, highlighting projects which have made meaningful contributions to customers.

 Full details of the awards can be found here including entry criteria, practice forms, tips and tricks to get you started.